Lawsuit: Blytheville police crushed man’s windpipe, leaving him comatose

 In response to the lawsuit, Blytheville police said Warren was conscious and combative with medics when they arrived at the scene.

-They said medical records show he had amphetamines and THC in his system the night of the arrest, but police didn’t make any mention of a crushed trachea.
+They said medical records show he had amphetamines and THC in his system the night of the arrest, but police didn't make any mention of a crushed trachea.
+They said that at one point, he went into cardiac arrest.

+"What did they really do to him?
+I don't know what they really did to him," said Warren's mother Tawona Warren.

-In response to WREG’s request for body camera footage, they emailed a portion of video which appears to show police talking to a woman who had complained Warren was trying to barge into her home.
-They said more video was available, but that the file was too large to email.
+WREG requested more than two hours of police body camera footage from Blytheville police Wednesday.
+Police released portions of two videos amounting to a little more than one minute.
+One shows police talking to a woman who had complained Warren was trying to barge into her home.
+The other video shows an officer chasing Warren, then making contact with him before Warren runs off again.

-The lawsuit claims a Blytheville officer used excessive force against Warren and that the officer has a history of excessive force.
-It also called excessive force an “institutionalized practice” at the Blytheville Police Department.
+The lawsuit claims an officer used excessive force against Warren and that the officer has a history of excessive force.
+It also called excessive force an "institutionalized practice" at the Blytheville Police Department.

+"That's how I feel right now like they tried to take my son away from me," Tawona Warren said.

+The lawsuit doesn't specify how much the family is seeking in damages, but Tawona Warren told WREG she would like to see the officer responsible face criminal charges.